 When I made the double sliding router table and table saw fence, I had almost no experience working with a router table.
-So, after some time using that router fence, I realised that the vertical zero clearance insert I had install to the fence was too thin.
+So, after some time using that router fence, I realized that the vertical zero clearance insert I had install to the fence was too thin.
 The problem is that because it is very thin, when I route the wooden strips head, the zero clearance insert deforms by some millimetres to the inside of the fence.
 The end result is a crooked routing (I don’t have that problem when I route along the strips).
 That is why I decided to work in this router table fence improvement.
 It doesn’t have a zero clearance insert, but I can open or close the opening behind the router bit depending on the router bit I use.

 To make this adjustable router table fence, I use a piece of 20 millimetres thick plywood I had in my small woodworking shop.
 And to hold it against the old one, I use bolts, washers and wingnuts.
 So, wingnuts will make it easy to loosen and tighten the router fence when I need to set it in a new position.

 But to hold the fence with the nuts and the washers I need a T slot, so I route a groove some wider than the washers.
 And I make that groove some deeper than the bolts head plus the thick of the washers.

 Once I decided where to make the groove, I mark the washers width (well, just some more) in the end of the piece of plywood.
 So, now I have two marks there.

 Now, because I don’t have a router bit to route a groove that wide, first I route a groove between both marks and against one mark.
 And then I route against the other mark.
 Like this I get the groove I need.
 And now I glue a piece of 10 millimetres plywood on the first piece of plywood.